VirtusLab/scala-cli/website/docs/reference/cli-options.md

 Aliases: `--spark`

 [Internal]
-[experimental] Run as a Spark job, using the spark-submit command
+Run as a Spark job, using the spark-submit command

 ### `--submit-argument`

 Aliases: `--submit-arg`

 [Internal]
-[experimental] spark-submit arguments
+Spark-submit arguments

 ### `--standalone-spark`

 Aliases: `--spark-standalone`

-[experimental] Run as a Spark job, using a vanilla Spark distribution downloaded by Scala CLI
+Run as a Spark job, using a vanilla Spark distribution downloaded by Scala CLI

 ### `--hadoop-jar`

 Aliases: `--hadoop`

-[experimental] Run as a Hadoop job, using the "hadoop jar" command
+Run as a Hadoop job, using the "hadoop jar" command

 ### `--command`